StringerMus/django-film-club/README.md

 ![film](test_film1)

-I can see the Film form on the left side of the page and the catalogue of films listed on the right with edit and delete buttons.
+I can see the film form on the left side of the page and the catalogue of films listed on the right with edit and delete buttons.

 As an admin I fill in the form with a new films detail, I have not selected an image for this film post as a placeholder image should be provided until the admin supplies the film with an image.